-- What animals have inspired some of the imaginary winged creatures on the previous page? - Which of the winged characters have no animal characteristics? - Name and describe other imaginary flying creatures from stories or movies that you know.
+- What animals have inspired some of the imaginary winged creatures on the previous page? - Which of the winged characters have no animal characteristics? - Name and describe other imaginary flying myths traditional stories, especially those that were told to explain natural events or to describe early history, often using imaginary or superhuman characters comics storied told in pictures drawn in boxes or frames; the stories can be funny or dramatic cartoons movies using animation techniques to make drawn characters and objects come to life / funnu drawings in newspapers or magazines

-- What special characteristics or powers does this character have? - Can they really fly? - What element of art does the artist use to make it seem like things are flying or moving very fast? - How has the artist made people or things look far away or near and up close? - What other cartoon characters do you know that can fly?
+- What special characteristics or powers does this character have? - Can they really fly? - What element of art does the artist use to make it seem like things are flying or moving very fast? - How has the artist made people or things look far away or near and up close? - What other cartoon characters do you know that can flu?